yokolet/tranquil-beach/trees_and_graphs/level_order_traversal.md

 #### How to Solve

 The solution takes BFS (breadth first search).
-In each level, the node value is added in order (left to right).
+In each level, the node value is added to the array from left to right.
 How to maintain queue is not the same in Python and Ruby code.
 Python uses an additional array, while Ruby uses shift method (pop equivalent).
-In both cases, the maximum size (worst case) of queue is the tree's widest width.
+In both cases, the maximum size of the queue is the tree's widest width.

 #### Solution
 - Python